CBL Insurance Europe DAC

 On foot of detailed and extensive financial and commercial information provided by the Administrator, on 20 February 2020, the Central Bank lodged a petition with the Irish High Court seeking the winding-up of CBLIE.
 On 12 March 2020, an order was granted for the winding up of CBLIE.
 The Central Bank took this action in the interest of protecting all policyholders.

 The Joint Liquidators have submitted a Directions Application to the Irish Courts which will provide clarity on all relevant matters which have arisen in the winding up of the Company.
-The initial hearing took place the 27th November 2020 and the full hearing has been set for the 3rd and 4th of March 2021.
+The initial hearing took place the 27th November 2020 and the full hearing the 3rd and 4th of March 2021.
+The Judge reserved judgement following the hearing and we await his judgement in the matter.
 Once the High Court gives its directions, the Joint Liquidators will be able to commence admitting eligible claims in the liquidation and confirm where in the liquidation those claims rank.

 All information on this website is translated to French and Italian for ease of reference.
 Should any conflict arise between the English language information and any translation thereof, the English language version shall be controlling.